apache/hudi/rfc/rfc-45/rfc-45.md

 ## Implementation

+### High Level Design

-### A new Hudi action: INDEX
+#### A new Hudi action: INDEXING

 We introduce a new action `index` which will denote the index building process, the mechanics of which is as follows:

-1. From an external process, users can issue a CREATE INDEX or similar statement to trigger indexing for an existing table.
+1. From an external process, users can issue a CREATE INDEX or run a job to trigger indexing for an existing table.
-    1. This will schedule INDEX action and add a `<instant_time>.index.requested` to the timeline, which contains the indexing plan.
+    1. This will schedule INDEXING action and add a `<instant_time>.index.requested` to the timeline, which contains the indexing plan.
 Index scheduling will also initialize the filegroup for the partitions for which indexing is planned.
 The creation of filegroups